 Before you start with your Google Pay implementation, make sure that you:

-- Read and understand our Web SDK, Android SDK, or API integration guides.
+- Read and understand our Android SDK, or Components integration guides.

-- If you are using our API or have built your own UI for Android, read the Google Pay API Setup and Tutorials documentation for Web or Android.
+- If you have built your own UI for Android, read the Google Pay API Setup and Tutorials documentation for Web or Android.

 Integrate with Android SDK